chingu-voyages/v51-tier3-team-34/README.md

 # GeoDash World
 [GeoDash World](https://geodash-world-client.onrender.com/)
 ## Overview
 This app was created for Chingu Voyage 51.
-It is based on an original idea where users are able to learn about a city through game activities (such as quizzes and scavenger hunts).
+It is an unique, interactive and fun oriented Geographical Area Learning app that allows users to learn the neighbourhoods, streets and landmarks in major cities through creative game activities.

 ## Features
 GeoDash World is a MERN app, using React (front-end), NodeJs/ExpressJs(backend) and MongoDB (database).